WITH US

 DUI Penalties

-The penalties you will receive for a DUI depend on your offense.
-A first simple DUI can include penalties of fines, driver’s license suspension, probation, and performing community service.
-If the alcohol concentration in your blood was over 0.10 percent, you will face additional penalties.
-Subsequent DUI charges include mandatory penalties that are more severe.
-Other penalties you may face include the installation of an ignition interlock device on your vehicle, driver safety training classes, and alcohol rehabilitation.
+The penalties for a DUI offense vary depending on the severity.
+A first-time simple DUI can result in fines, driver’s license suspension, probation, and community service.
+If the blood alcohol concentration exceeds 0.10 percent, additional penalties will apply.
+Subsequent DUI charges carry even stricter mandatory penalties.
+Other consequences include the mandatory installation of an ignition interlock device, participation in driver safety training classes, and attendance at alcohol rehabilitation programs.